-Create a centralized volunteer application for all City departments that also supports volunteer opportunities at local non-profit agencies.
+Create a centralized web-based volunteer notice board for all City departments that also supports volunteer opportunities at local non-profit agencies.

-Increase the number of local art pieces in the library by 20 percent so that the library reflects our art community.
+Increase the number of local art pieces in the library by 20 percent (over FY 2020) so that the library reflects our art community.